amengel/amengel.github.io/research.md

          author: "Krosnick, J.A., Stark, T. H & Scott, A.L.
 Eds."

 working:
-       - title:   "The Limits of Agenda Setting?
-Framing Race’s Importance"
+       - title:   "Limits to Agenda Setting?
+The Case of Public Concern with Race"
        - title:   "Worldview and Partisanship (with Marc Hetherington and Pamela Conover)"